litus-ai/classy/docs/docs/getting-started/structured-configs/profiles.md

 title: Profiles
 ---

-As you have seen from the previous tutorials, your systems are fully customizable in classy.
+As you have seen from the previous tutorials, your systems are fully customizable in `classy`.
 Even if we strongly encourage you to create you own configurations, we provide a set of predefined and well-established profiles that will work with competitive performances in almost all setting and scenarios.